mjmarsh/GST_042016/README.md

 12/1- Beginning of driveways task manager in OSM for future-routing

+**KEY LESSON**

+A copy of the county's newest road geodatabase must be made and edited as a seperate file.
+This is done to provide for attribute field schema differences between the data processing and routing of GST and CAD systems.

+3/19- Removed 'Unnamed Rd' labels, as they are not helpful and take up space (visually)

 3/20- In-house roads copy, then edit for GST-specific purposes using:

 	GST Class	GST Description		FCC			Description